 The exhibition is made up of a collection of Australian native animals set against a geometric-patterned background of diamonds, a cultural identifier amongst the Kamilaroi people.

 Artist Reko Rennie is of Kamilaroi, Gamilaraay and Gummaroi descent and his works are designed to explore what it means to be an urban Aboriginal in modern Australia.

 This work is a perfect demonstration of this motif, with the native animal imagery traced with neon lights for a beautiful nighttime display.

-This piece of work is only available until March 31, 2014 so it might pay to book your car rental in Melbourne early.
+This piece of work is only available until March 31, 2014 so it might pay to book your International or Domestic Melbourne Airport car rental early.